cont-limno/wq-prediction/README.md

 Model endpoint: Mean squared predictive error on natural log scale

-Note: Add 0.1 to the zero values
+Note: To account for zeros, add 0.1 to response variables

 #### Models and numbers of predictor variables